sandialabs/InterSpec/docs/releases/v1.0.5/macOS_upgrade_notes.md

 ## Explanation
 While preparing to have the app [notarized by Apple](https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution), it was noted that the iOS and macOS versions of an app should not share the same bundle ID, as was previously the case for `InterSpec`.
-to prevent a conflict between macOS and iOS versions of the app.
+Therefore the macOS bundle ID was changed.

 Starting in `InterSpec` version 1.0.5 the macOS InterSpec executable is , in addition to having the app sandbox and hardened runtime options enabled.